 A total of more than 1,600 people were employed by My Local across 125 stores prior to its recent entry into administration.

 The prospects for those employees remains uncertain but Morrisons has said that it would be happy to rehire anyone who was formerly part of its workforce.

 Earlier this week, Sainsbury’s announced that it will be closing down the 16 Netto stores in England that it has been operating via a joint venture partnership with the Dansk Supermarked Group.

 Sainsbury’s chief executive Mike Coupe explained that the Netto business would’ve needed high levels of investment and rapid growth in order to be sustainably competitive as a low-cost grocery retailer in the UK.
-Our extensive office network comprises 72 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 Plans that would’ve seen two of the UK largest supermarket chains merged into a single business have been knocked back by regulators.Read More